Barbie version of Game of Thrones

-So to calm her sister down Barbie tells a tale of two other women Liana and Alexa who also live together and play pop-country tunes and who not just look like Barbie and her friend but are voiced by the same actresses.
-So right of the bat it isn’t Barbie & the Diamond Castle it is Barbie telling a story that is not about Barbie but kind of is, and a Diamond Castle does show up but in reality, isn’t a castle.
-Yeah, I am going to have to break this one down a bit.
+So calming her sister down Barbie tells a tale of two other women Liana and Alexa who also live together and play pop-country tunes and who not just look like Barbie and her friend but are voiced by the same actresses.
+So right off the bat, this isn’t Barbie & the Diamond Castle.
+Instead, it is Barbie telling a story that is not about Barbie but kind of is, and a Diamond Castle does show up, but in reality, it isn’t a castle.
+Yeah, I will have to break this one down a bit.

-The Good: This story has some lovely morals about friendship which is pleasant for a kids movie.
-Barbie sorry I mean Liana is always trying to do the right thing, and both characters show empathy, kindness, and charity on a regular basis.
+The Good: This story has some lovely morals about friendship, which is pleasant for a kids’ movie.
+Barbie, sorry I mean Liana, is always trying to do the right thing, and both characters show empathy, kindness, and charity regularly.

 There are a decent number of songs in this film, and while none of them are going on my Spotify playlist anytime soon, there are admittedly pleasant little earworms well sung.

-The film is quite colorful, and the story moves at a decent pace keeping both the kids and parents interest.
+The film is colorful, and the story moves at a decent pace, keeping both the kids and parents’ interest.

-The Bad: The CGI is right out of a PlayStation 2 cutscenes, and that is at its best (See The Ugly for when even that fails) It is watchable for the most part as clearly shown in Ghost in the Shell 2.0 CGI ages much faster than traditional animation.
+The Bad: The CGI is right out of a PlayStation 2 cut scenes, and that is at its best (See The Ugly for when even that fails) It is watchable mostly but as is shown in Ghost in the Shell 2.0; CGI ages much faster than traditional animation.